- Research article

 Part 2: quantitative online survey results

 Responses from the quantitative online survey confirmed that all patient-friendly MFM32 items were considered related to ADLs by the majority of participants (see Supplementary Table 1).
 Table 3 shows the specific ADL for each domain most frequently reported for the patient-friendly MFM32 items.
 The ADL most frequently associated with each patient-friendly MFM32 item according to the quantitative online survey could be grouped into the same ADL domains as those defined in the qualitative interview results.
-Six patient-friendly MFM32 items (items 2, 5, 13, 20, 26, 29, defined in Table 3) were most frequently associated with a different ADL domain in the quantitative online survey results compared to the qualitative interviews.
-Four patient-friendly MFM32 items (items 1, 12, 24, 25, defined in Table 3) were most frequently associated with the same ADL domain in the qualitative interviews and quantitative online survey, but were also as frequently associated with a second additional ADL domain in the qualitative interviews that was not apparent in the quantitative online survey results.
+Nine patient-friendly MFM32 items (Items 2, 5, 12, 13, 20, 24, 25, 26, 29, defined in Table 3) were most frequently associated with a different ADL domain in the quantitative online survey results compared to the qualitative interviews.
+One patient-friendly MFM32 item (Item 1 defined in Table 3) was more frequently associated with an additional ADL domain in the qualitative interviews but not in the quantitative online survey.
 In both circumstances, items are included twice in the table to demonstrate this.
 An average of 9% (range 0–20%) of participants selected the “other” response option per patient-friendly MFM32 item; however, an alternative ADL was not always provided.
-In addition, on average 16% (range 0–24%) of participants did not select any ADL per item.
+In addition, on average 12% (range 0–24%) of participants did not select any ADL per item.
 Further details on the response frequencies for each item can be found in Supplementary Table 1.
 Generally, any differences in the specific ADLs associated with the patient-friendly MFM32 items appeared to be driven by SMA type or age group of the individual rather than the country.
 For example, for individuals aged 2–5 years, the ADL most frequently considered to be related to the patient-friendly version of item 22 (pointing at drawings) was “reaching for objects”, whereas for other age groups the ADL most frequently considered to be related to item 22 was “using electronic devices”.
 For individuals with ambulant Type 3 SMA, the ADL most frequently considered to be related to the patient-friendly version of item 13 (maintain a seated position) was “maintaining seated position without backrest”, whereas for individuals with Type 2 and non-ambulant Type 3 SMA the ADL most frequently considered to be related to item 13 was “sitting in a chair/wheelchair”.
 Nevertheless, for the patient-friendly MFM32 items participants indicated they “can do”, the vast majority selected one or more specific ADL per patient-friendly MFM32 item, demonstrating the measure was relevant to the daily lives of both individuals with Type 2 or (non-ambulant and ambulant) Type 3 SMA across age groups (ranging from 2 to 59 years old).

 This two-part study demonstrates how functional abilities assessed by the MFM32 relate to important ADLs for individuals with Type 2 SMA and non-ambulant and ambulant Type 3 SMA.
 In doing so, the study provided evidence supporting the relevance of the functional abilities of the MFM32 to ADLs from a patient and caregiver perspective, an important step in the validation process.
 Establishing relevance is strongly advocated by regulators and HTA bodies, and provides support for the use of the MFM32 in a clinical trial setting [15,16,17].
 A previous study by Pera et al. in 2017, demonstrated the clinical relevance of the HFMSE items according to patients .
 In addition, the original Upper Limb Module (ULM) was developed in collaboration with clinicians, physical therapists, researchers, and patient advocacy groups and measures motor function performance through items that relate to meaningful ADLs [12, 24].
 Together, these studies demonstrate how the patient perspective has been vital to determining the clinical relevance of these scales, which is an important consideration for the context of clinical trials.